alan-turing-institute/EduNotice/README.md

 ## Setup

-Make sure that [EduCrawler](https://github.com/tomaslaz/EduCrawler) Python package is installed and configured.
+Make sure that the [EduCrawler](https://github.com/tomaslaz/EduCrawler) Python package is installed and configured.

 Set the required and optional environmental parameters (recommended by appending/modifying the `~/.bash_profile` file).